-With increasing numbers of people cycling and a growing number of options for cycle mobility, including cargo bikes, bike trailers and e-bikes, all of which increase the range of uses and needs, which cycling can respond to, it is essential that well integrated, accessible and secure cycle parking, to cater for all types of cycles, is provided within new developments.
+With increasing numbers of people cycling and a growing number of options for cycle mobility, including cargo bikes, bike trailers and e-bikes, all of which increase the range of uses and needs, which cycling can respond to, it is essential that well integrated, accessible and secure cycle parking, to cater for all types of cycles, and for cyclists of all ages and abilities is provided within new developments.
 This will help to encourage the use of new mobility solutions for everyday mobility needs such as shopping, delivery and school drop off / collection.